gocardless/statesman/README.md

 can instead configure it to persist transitions to the database by using the ActiveRecord or Mongoid adapter.

+Statesman will fallback to memory unless you specify a transition_class when instantiating your state machine.
+This allows you to only persist transitions on certain state machines in your app.

 ## Class methods